 Note that Raja actually has two options for their gloves: regular cow skin and special lambskin gloves.
 The cowskin is pretty soft, softer than the leather you find on Twins and Top King but the lambskin even softer than that.
 It goes without saying that the lambskin gloves will be even less durable (they even say so on their website!).

 Review During Muay Thai Training

-I owned my pair of Raja’s for about 4-5 months.
-I basically inherited a pair that was already 4 or so months old (at least) and I used them till they fell completely apart.
+I have owned and used 3 different pairs of Raja gloves.
+My first pair, I basically inherited a pair that was already 4 or so months old (at least) and I used them till they fell completely apart.
 So I have a pretty good hands-on experience with this brand.

 They are great for throwing punches, but not as good when you get hit by them.
 I certainly wouldn’t spar in anything less than a 16 ounce Raja.
 Overall, Raja’s are a pleasure to spar with — they are comfy and you can really throw a fast set of combos with them with the excellent weight distribution.
 Next to a pair of pure boxing gloves (Cleto Reyes, Winning, or Grant) Raja are the best I’ve found of the Muay Thai brands for a pure ‘puncher’s glove.
 The only other Muay Thai brand of glove I loved so much for punching being Fairtex’s Angular Sparring Boxing gloves.

 Another area the Raja’s are a pure pleasure to use.
 The weight distribution and the comfort make using these gloves on the heavy bag a pleasure.
 The gloves give you a nice amount of feedback on the bag — that crack when you hit the bag and a bit of a spongy bounce.
 I’ve only ever had 16 ounce Raja’s, so I can’t comment directly on what it’s like to use lighter gloves on the bag.